nathan-trann/qr-generator/README.md

 More importantly than its feature set, this project serves as a reference implementation of **Hexagonal Architecture (Ports and Adapters)** in standard Python.
 It demonstrates how to violently decouple standard I/O (the terminal), business logic (the engine), and third-party dependencies (the underlying QR maths).

+### What This Tool Does

+`qr_generator` allows you to rapidly generate and decode standard QR codes directly from your terminal.

+### The Problem it Solves

+Most users rely on ad-riddled, web-based QR generators to create codes.
+This introduces two major risks:

+1. **Security & Privacy:** If you are encoding API keys, secure URLs, or proprietary binary hardware configurations, pasting them into a random website is a catastrophic security vulnerability.
+2. **Friction:** Creating temporary QR codes for mobile-device testing requires switching contexts to a browser.

+`qr_generator` solves this by providing a highly testable, universally accessible, and mathematically deterministic local utility that fully supports the Unix Pipeline (`stdin`/`stdout`).

 ## Installation

 Because this tool relies on advanced image processing and decoding libraries, you must have the `zbar` shared library installed on your system if you are installing natively.